dullage/BlueSheet/readme.md

 * Link an outgoing to a saving to increase the savings account balance by that amount each month.
 * Create "self loans" allowing you to borrow from savings and create a re-payment plan.
 * Salary Calculation (UK) - Calculate net salary and see tax, NI and pension breakdown.
-* Starling Bank Integration - See your main acocunt and savings goal balances on the dashboard.
+* Starling Bank Integration - See your main account and savings goal balances on the dashboard.
 * Multiple User Support - Multiple users can each have their own password protected set of data.
 * Mobile Responsive.